-- 68. The Commissioner has also considered the impact such a disclosure would have on vehicle owners.
-A disclosure of the information would amount to an infringement into their private lives, particularly in the case where the individual owners have not used the vehicle as a taxi or a PHV. - 69.
-The council has also suggested the possibility of vehicle 'cloning' by criminals should the information be disclosed more widely.
+- 66. The Commissioner also considered the impact a disclosure of the information would have on vehicle owners.
+A disclosure of the information would amount to an infringement into their private lives, particularly in the case where the individual owners have not used the vehicle as a taxi or a PHV. - 67.
+Other councils have suggested the possibility of vehicle 'cloning' by criminals should the information be disclosed more widely.
 The Commissioner has considered this argument.
 There may be a risk of criminals using the published information for criminal purposes should it be made more widely available.
 Cloned vehicles may be used for criminal purposes, may be used to avoid liability for traffic violation fines and may be used as part of a chain for moving vehicles for 'fencing' purposes.
-The council has outlined how the provision of the data requested would make it easier for criminals to use that data, together with other information already in the public domain for such purposes.
+The council outlined how the provision of the data requested would make it easier for criminals to use that data, together with other information already in the public domain for such purposes.
 All of these factors would have a potential impact upon the owner of the vehicle, the data subject.
-This is considered further below.